il1egalmelon/Tiny-Text-Editor-v2/README.md

     wind    - Removes the second window on the current tab q!      - Quit with force
     q       - Quit with save all
+    ltog    - Toggle line number display for all tabs

 # Todo: <br>